microsoft/WhatTheHack/051-MicrosoftPurview/Student/Challenge5.md

 Ensure that these terms can be used for searching these tagged assets and can also be used as filter conditions for the search.

-.CSV file with terms: https://stpurviewfasthack.blob.core.windows.net/purviewfasthack/StarterKitTerms.csv
+.CSV file with terms: [https://stpurviewfasthack.blob.core.windows.net/purviewfasthack/StarterKitTerms.csv](https://wthpurview.blob.core.windows.net/wthpurview)

 ## Success Criteria
-- Present created parent-child term hierarchy.
+- Successfully created glossary elements demonstrating a parent-child term hierarchy.
-- Present bulk loaded terms.
+- Successfully bulk loaded terms into the Glossary.
-- Present from asset perspective assigned glossary terms.
+- Tagged asset(s) with appropriate glossary terms.
 - Confirm that the newly applied tags can be used to filter the search results.

 ## Learning Resources